RandyCantrell.com

 Ecclesiastes 12:13 "This is the end of the matter; all hath been heard: Fear God and keep his commandments; for this is the whole duty of man."

 2023 became a year where I increasingly leaned into spiritual self-preservation by concentrating on doing a better job of protecting my spiritual health.
-Largely, it has meant refusing to pay attention to some things and some people.
-Mostly, it has involved the need to eliminate the impact of people who enjoy imposing on others.
-It has also included trying harder to navigate the things that might have a negative or destructive influence.
-In short, it's been an exercise in protection.
+Largely, it meant refusing to pay attention to some things and some people.
+Mostly, it involved eliminating the impact of people who impose on others.
+It also included navigating the things that have a destructive influence.
+In short, it's a protection exercise.
+I began 2024 realizing I needed to up my game and do an even better job.

 King Solomon said, “Above all else, guard your heart, for it is the wellspring of life.”
 (Proverbs 4:23)